+PRELIMINARY PROSPECTUS

-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED DECEMBER 16, 2014
+SUBJECT TO COMPLETION

+DATED September 26, 2014

-1,428,571 Shares of Common Stock
+Shares of Common Stock

-Warrants to Purchase 1,428,571 shares of Common Stock
+Warrants to Purchase shares of Common Stock

-We are offering 1,428,571 shares of our common stock and warrants to purchase up to an aggregate of 1,428,571 shares of our common stock.
-The warrants will have a per share exercise price of [125% of the public offering price of the common stock].
+We are offering shares of our common stock and warrants to purchase up to an aggregate of shares of our common stock.
+The warrants will have a per share exercise price of \$ [125% of public offering price of the common stock].
 The warrants are exercisable immediately and will expire five years from the date of issuance.
+We expect to effect a 1-for-reverse stock split of our issued and outstanding common stock prior to the date of this prospectus.

 Our securities are not listed on any national securities exchange.
 Our common stock is currently quoted on the OTCQB marketplace under the symbol "SKLN.QB."
-On October 24, 2014, we effected a 1:75 reverse stock split of our issued and outstanding common stock.
-We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbols "SKLN" and "SKLNW", respectively.
+We intend to apply to list our common stock and warrants on The NASDAQ Capital Market under the symbols "SKLN" and "SKLNW", respectively.
 No assurance can be given that our application will be approved.
-The last reported per share price for our common stock was \$7.00, as quoted by the OTCQB marketplace on December 12, 2014.
+The last reported per share price for our common stock was \$0.1199, as quoted by the OTCQB marketplace on September 17, 2014.

 INVESTING IN OUR COMMON STOCK INVOLVES A HIGH DEGREE OF RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE 14 OF THIS PROSPECTUS FOR A DISCUSSION OF INFORMATION THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN OUR COMMON STOCK.
+SEE "RISK FACTORS" BEGINNING ON PAGE 11 OF THIS PROSPECTUS FOR A DISCUSSION OF INFORMATION THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN OUR COMMON STOCK.

-NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED OF THESE SECURITIES OR DETERMINED IF THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
+NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED OF THESE SECURITIES OR DETERMINED OF THIS PROSPECTUS IS TRUTHFUL OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.